Health Services

 Required Health Information

-All undergraduate students and, health and medical sciences graduate students (MPAM, DPT, and MSAT) are required to submit health forms and immunization records.
+All students are required to submit health forms and immunization records.

 Students must provide an official immunization record signed or stamped by a healthcare professional.
 Immunization dates must include month, day, and year.